darccio/zas/README.md

 I checked other projects but they were incomplete, cumbersome or solved the wrong problem (blogs, blogs everywhere).
 I wanted a zen-like experience.
 Just a layout and some Markdown files as pages with unobstrusive structure and configuration.

 Yes, it is another NIH but...
-I think Zingy is a different kind of beast.
+I think Zas is a different kind of beast.
 I admit that I probably overlooked some projects.

 ### Where is the difference?

 1. Gophers.
 There is [Hastie](https://github.com/mkaz/hastie) too.
 If you want a blog.
 2. Markdown only.
 I really like [Mou](http://mouapp.com/).
 3. Just a loop.
-Zingy just loops over all .md and .html files (oh, I told a little lie in #2, my bad - please, bear with me) in current directory (and subdirectories), ignoring all any other file (including dot-files).
+Zas just loops over all .md and .html files (oh, I told a little lie in #2, my bad - please, bear with me) in current directory (and subdirectories), ignoring all any other file (including dot-files).
 4. Your imagination as limit.
-Zingy has a simple extension mechanism based in subcommands.
-Do you really need to handle a blog with zingy?
+Zas has a simple extension mechanism based in subcommands.
+Do you really need to handle a blog with Zas?
 Install/create a new extension and do it!
 5. Unobstrutive structure, no '_' files.
 More in [Usage](#usage) section.

 ## Usage

-Just do:
+Install:

+    $ go get github.com/imdario/zas

+Go to your site's directory and do:

-    $ zingy init
+    $ zas init

-A .zingy directory will be created with sane defaults.
-Put your layout in .zingy/layout.html and you are ready.
+A .zas directory will be created with sane defaults.
+Put your layout in .zas/layout.html and you are ready.

-    $ zingy
+    $ zas

 Yes.
 Enough.
-Your delightful site is on .zingy/deploy.
+Your delightful site is on .zas/deploy.
 Enjoy.

 ## Configuration and extension

-Zingy is like water.
+Zas is like water.
 It can flow or it can cr...
-Nevermind, Zingy doesn't crash (please fill an issue if it does).
+Nevermind, Zas doesn't crash (please fill an issue if it does).

-Everything is configurable at .zingy/config.yml.
+Everything is configurable at .zas/config.yml.
 It is created with default vaules everytime you create a repository.
 Beware, it is created every time you execute init.

-To extend Zingy functionality you can use and create plugins.
+To extend Zas functionality you can use and create plugins.
 Developers, you can develop them in any language (not only in Golang) thanks to Unix magic.
 And more gophers.

 ### Plugins

-Any prefixed by "zg" or "mzg" is a potential Zingy plugin.
-All plugins are treated as Zingy subcommands.
+Any prefixed by "zs" or "mzs" is a potential Zas plugin.
+All plugins are treated as Zas subcommands.

-For example, we invoke an imaginary plugin called 'zghello' as subcommand:
+For example, we invoke an imaginary plugin called 'zshello' as subcommand:

-    $ zingy hello
+    $ zas hello
     Hello!

-    $ zingy hello World
+    $ zas hello World
     Hello World!

 That's all.
-Any command line argument after subcommand name is passed to "zghello" command.
+Any command line argument after subcommand name is passed to "zshello" command.

-#### Ok, what's the deal with "mzg" prefix? (a.k.a.
+#### Ok, what's the deal with "mzs" prefix? (a.k.a.
 MIME types plugins)

 These are MIME type plugins.
-Zingy uses embed tags to allow easy integration beyond command line.
-Any MIME type can be configured in .zingy/config.yml under mimetypes section.
+Zas uses embed tags to allow easy integration beyond command line.
+Any MIME type can be configured in .zas/config.yml under mimetypes section.

     mimetypes:
       text/markdown: markdown
       text/yaml+myplugin: myplugin

-If Zingy find an embed tag with type attribute set to "text/yaml+myplugin", it will invoke "mzgmyplugin".
-Zingy expects to process plugin's stdout as HTML.
+If Zas find an embed tag with type attribute set to "text/yaml+myplugin", it will invoke "mzsmyplugin".
+Zas expects to process plugin's stdout as HTML.
 It also pipes stderr to user's shell.
 Any plugin will be called passing current file's path as argument.

     <embed src="navigation.md" type="text/markdown" />

-Maybe you are asking to yourself: "Where is mzgmarkdown?".
+Maybe you are asking to yourself: "Where is mzsmarkdown?".
 Nowhere!
-It is a special case, where Zingy calls an exported method Markdown.
+It is a special case, where Zas calls an exported method Markdown.
 Anyway, I wanted to allow to anyone to override internal Markdown processing if they wish.

 If you develop a new plugin, please contact me and I will list it here :) Please, keep in mind: make it [idempotent](http://en.wikipedia.org/wiki/Idempotence).